-Shoes: Children's footwear should have rubber soles and be suitable for running, climbing and jumping.
-For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not recommended.
+Shoes: Children's close-toed footwear should have rubber soles and be suitable for running, climbing and jumping.
+For safety reasons, flip-flops, thongs, Crocs, heels without straps or wedged heels are not allowed.
+For specific questions pertaining to appropriate footwear, please see the Facility Director.